code-not-found/code-not-found.github.io/_posts/spring-jms/2018-12-17-spring-jms-integration-example.md

 <img src="{{ site.url }}/assets/images/spring-jms/spring-jms-integration-example-overview.png" alt="spring jms integration example overview">

-Let's build a Spring JMS integration with ActiveMQ example.
-It consists out of two channels as shown in above diagram.
-The first _ProducingChannel_ will have a `JmsSendingMessageHandler` that subscribes to the channel and writes all received messages to an <var>'integration.q'</var> queue.
+Let's build a Spring JMS integration example using ActiveMQ.
+It consists out of two channels as shown in the above diagram.

+The first _ProducingChannel_ will have a `JmsSendingMessageHandler` that subscribes to the channel and writes all received messages to an <var>integration.q</var> queue.

 A second _ConsumingChannel_ will connect to the same queue using a `JmsMessageDrivenEndpoint`.
 A custom `CountDownLatchHandler` subscribes to this second channel and lowers a `CountDownLatch`.